GoloisaNinja/GoloisaNinja/README.md

 #### The Useddit Reddit Clone
 ![Reddit Clone](https://github.com/GoloisaNinja/GoloisaNinja/blob/main/redditclone.png)
-> A Vue clone of Reddit using VuexFire and Firestore for a real-time database that allows authenticated users to post text, images, and gifs.
+> Useddit is a VueJS clone of Reddit using VuexFire and Firestore for a real-time database that allows authentication with Google.
+Users can post texts, images, and gifs.
+Light/Dark theme switcher FTW!

 #### The Jcodes Dev Blog